Conformally covariant boundary correlation functions with a quantum group: Various forms of the integral functions

 \section{Various forms of the integral functions}

 In this section, we introduce the functions in terms of which the spin chain - Coulomb gas correspondence is defined and studied.
 The functions

-will all be defined by integrals of essentially the same multivalued integrand --- the differences lie in the choice of the integration surface and the choices of branch and rephasing of the integrand, which are often easiest to indicate by figures.
+of $n$ variables $x_1 , \ldots , x_n$ will be indexed by an anchor point $x_0 \in \bR$ and various $n$-tuples of non-negative integers $m_j, l_j, l, m \in \bZ_{\geq 0}$.
+All these functions will be defined by integrals of essentially the same multivalued integrand --- the differences lie in the choice of the integration surface and the choices of branch and rephasing of the integrand, which are often easiest to indicate by figures.
 The definition of the correspondence will use $\FWint_{l_{1},\ldots,l_{n}}^{(x_{0})}$ as basis functions, and the other functions are used for proving properties of the correspondence.
-For this purpose, various properties of the functions and relations among them are proven in this section.
+For this purpose, various properties of the functions and relations among them are stated in this section.
+Some proofs are postponed to Appendix~\ref{app: contour manipulations}.